 - Scope out places to buy hot drinks.
 Warming up from the inside out still helps, even with the best of gear on.

 - Be prepared for canceled shows/parades, including fireworks.
-It can be a huge disappointment but sometimes it can’t be help.
+It can be a huge disappointment but sometimes it can’t be helped.
 Hopefully you still get to see some of the characters at least a little!
 We got lucky with this group by the train station.

 - Last but not least, having food delivered to your hotel room rather than standing under an overhang isn’t a vacation fail either; it can be a smart way to warm up.
 Compromising a little here and there will make it all work out!